olekuz/tyk-docs/tyk-docs/content/getting-started/key-concepts/open-policy-agent.md

 ### Getting Tyk Objects
-In some of the cases, you may want to write a rule, which is based on existing Tyk Object.
+In some cases, you may want to write a rule which is based on existing Tyk Object.
 For example, you can write a rule for a policy API, which depends on the metadata of the API inside it.
-Policy engine has access to TykAPIGet function, which essentially just does a GET call to Dashboard API.
+The policy engine has access to the `TykAPIGet` function, which essentially just does a GET call to the Tyk Dashboard API.

 Example:

 ```